Compost and Nutrient Management

 ♣ Clopyralid in Compost.
 Facts and background about the Clopyralid contamination problem.

-♣ Compost Mixture Calculator version 2.1.
-The Compost Mix Calculator is a spreadsheet that calculates compost mixture C:N ratio and moisture content, based on the analysis of your feed stocks and the mixture proportions that you choose.
-You can use the spreadsheet to evaluate the effects of different feedstock mixtures on C:N ratio and moisture content of the initial pile.
-It also calculates material bulk density and free air space.
+♣ Compost Mixture Calculator.
+The Compost Mix Calculator version 2.1 is an Excel xls spreadsheet (for computers) or an Online App (for tablets or phones) that calculates compost mixture C:N ratio and moisture content, based on the analysis of your feed stocks and the mixture proportions that you choose.
+You can use the spreadsheet or App to evaluate the effects of different feedstock mixtures on C:N ratio and moisture content of the initial pile.
+The Excel file version also calculates material bulk density and free air space.

 ♣ Oregon State University Department of Crop & Soil Science, compost resources.